A Workflow Was Productive, but Too Fragile to Scale

 - organizational expectations and vendor operations,

-- and output volume and output meaning.
+- output volume and output meaning.

 That translation layer is not administrative overhead.